busenurcetin/Blog/README.md

 db.users.find();
 ```

-If you want to help me out on developing this blog you can be my contributions and we can develop it together!
+If you want to help me out on developing this blog you can be my contributor and we can develop it together!